LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 ## Unity
 - **Additional Unity Types**: Additional Unity types like GUISkins and TimelineAssets can be found under the 'Assembly' Scan Option setting.
 If an instance of those types already exists then 'Default' Scan Option should pick them up as well.
 If you can't find a specific Unity Type it could be that it's nested under another type (e.g. Render Textures will be under Texture).
+- **Addressable Asset References**: Under `Settings -> User Interface` you can toggle "Show Read-only" to view the the internal values of Addressable Asset References.
+To view the standard Object fields disable "Show Read-only".
 - **Create Asset Menu Attribute**: You no longer need to include the 'CreateAssetMenu' attribute on your ScriptableObject classes.
 - **New Object Detection**: When you select a new Object type, it will automatically detect the first folder any instance of that Object type appears in and set that as the asset path for newly created Objects of that type.
 - **Paste Pad Context Menu**: The context menu of the Paste Pad window contains shortcuts for clearing, copying, saving, and toggling word wrap.